 What Does Ex-Dividend Date Mean for Taxes?

-Dividends are taxed as long-term cap gains in many cases.
+Dividends are taxed as long-term capital gains in many cases.

 In retirement, dividend income can be especially welcome.
 Some investors might even plan for living off dividend income after retirement.
 And though most retirees don’t spend their days trading the market, buying ahead of a stock’s ex-dividend date may make sense for income-focused investors.